Churanta/ServiceApp-Motocross-India/README.md

 ## Description

-This is a Flutter app that is made for Motocross India .
+This is a Flutter app that is made for Motocross India.

 ## Requirements